3 lessons from 12 years of yoga.

-Little known fact: I’ve been practicing yoga — with varying degrees of devotion — for over 12 years.
-Or in other words, since I was 15 years old.
+I’ve been practicing yoga — with varying degrees of devotion — for over 12 years.
+Basically, since I was 15 years old.

-I wish I could tell you that I ‘discovered’ yoga in a dizzy haze of bliss, at a mountain-top reggae festival, with a gaggle of sun-kissed friends & the guidance of a guru named Snuggle Moonshine Bear.
+I wish I could tell you that I “discovered” yoga in a dizzy haze of bliss at a mountain-top reggae festival with a gaggle of sun-kissed friends and the guidance of a guru named Snuggle Moonshine Bear.

-At 15, I was blinking back into reality — after starving myself to 94 pounds, in the visegrip of anorexia.
-My doctors told me that ballet, running & weight-lifting (my self-medications of choice) were out of the question.
-My emaciated body — and weakened heart — wouldn’t be able to handle the stress.
+At 15, I was blinking back into reality after starving myself down to 94 pounds in the visegrip of anorexia.
+My doctors told me that ballet and running (my self-medications of choice) were out of the question.
+My emaciated body and weakened heart wouldn’t be able to handle the stress.

 They suggested yoga.
 Gentle yoga.
 An hour a day, tops.

 And so, I found myself on the mat.
 Studying the delicate art of not hating myself.
 Coming back to life.

 And here I am, countless sun salutations later.
 With a little more wisdom.
 And a lot more hope.